kkinder/parcel-plugin-transcrypt-forked/README.md

 1. Create an empty folder, and initialize npm: `npm init`. (all commands are done in a console within your project directory)
 1. Install Parcel: `npm install parcel-bundler --save-dev`
 1. Ensure Parcel runs within your project folder: `npx parcel --help`
-1. Install this plugin: `npm install parcel-plugin-python --save-dev`
+1. Install this plugin: `npm install https://github.com/kkinder/parcel-plugin-transcrypt-forked --save-dev`
 1. Ensure Transcrypt runs within your project folder: `python3 -m transcrypt`

 > Parcel automatically discovers the plugin (because of its name prefix in `package.json`), so you don't have to add the plugin to any config files.